StanleyChan00/Cybersecurity-Learning-Journey/TryHackMe/Pre-Security/Module-2.md

 ## Intro to LAN
 ### Local Area Network(LAN) Topologies:
 The architecture of a network.
+Here are various types.
+Each one has unique pros and cons and can be understood by understanding how data flows through each topology.
+Like everything, don't memorize the pros and cons but understand the mechanisms.
+The weaknesses and strengths will become naturally apparent.

 #### Star Topology:

-Center networking device which has all the devices connect individually to it
+The predominating feature of this topology is a central networking device which has all the devices connect individually to it.

 #### Bus Topology:

-Visually speaking, it’s just a tree branch that has further branches that stem from that singular branch.
+Visually speaking, it’s just a tree branch that has further branches that stem from that *singular* branch.

 All the data travels through the same branching cable.

+---

 #### Ring Topology: